Research related to COVID-19 (Updated September 9, 2021)

 Development of COVID-19 antibody drug

-Toward the development of antibody treatment against COVID-19, we are aiming to isolate a human monoclonal neutralizing antibody against SARS-CoV-2.
+Toward the development of antibody treatment against COVID-19, we are aiming to isolate a human monoclonal neutralizing antibody against SARS-CoV-2 and its variants.

 We are conducting rigidity-based analysis on the conformational dynamics of proteins in SARS-CoV-2 for understanding COVID-19 corona virus molecular mechanisms to aid in therapeutic design.